 Since blockchains are only increasing in size, the cost to run them only grows.
 In addition, it becomes more and more complex a task as the information on the network increases.
 For this reason, many opt out or decline to be full nodes, as it does not bring much profit and thus is not worthwhile.

 Masternodes are an attempt to solve this problem because a lack of full nodes will lead to slow transactions and congestion on the network.
 They act as full nodes and incentivise other node operators (via payments) to execute the basic functions of a blockchain.
 Hosting a masternode often comes with a payment in the form of interest.

 Because a masternode (also sometimes known as a bonded validator system) is the most powerful of all blockchain nodes, not anyone can run one.
 There is a fee to ensure that those controlling the masternode do not abuse power.

 The host must deposit a large sum of cryptocurrency as collateral.
 This sum of cryptocurrency is kept from the masternode if it breaks the rules of the network or provides a service that is not genuine.

 The collateral is also used to calculate the interest rate received by the host of the masternode.

 Blockchain Nodes and Masternodes Are Of Utmost Importance

 It is clear that without blockchain nodes, the entire system of any blockchain would fail to perform all the actions it is required to.
 It would be unsafe and insecure, and the information stored on the network would easily be lost.
 Since they validate, communicate, store, and secure transaction information, the network would not survive without them.

-In addition, masternodes provide a service that increases the speed, reliability, and security of the blockchain.
+In addition, masternodes provide a service that increases the blockchain’s speed, reliability, and security.
 It is filling a newer role in the system, but it is still an important piece of the puzzle.